bennadel/Pusher.cfc/README.md

 by Ben Nadel
 ([www.bennadel.com][3])

-A ColdFusion wrapper for the [Puserh.com][5] REST API.
-This ColdFusion component has been tested with [verion 1.12 of the Pusher.com client][2].
+A ColdFusion wrapper for the [Pusher.com][5] REST API.
+This ColdFusion component has been tested with [version 1.12 of the Pusher.com client][2].
 The actual Pusher.cfc exposes two different methods for publication:

 * pushToAllSubscribers( channel, eventType, message )